acrylic-style/java-util/README.md

 ### Another methods to resolve that issue
 - Replace (edit) the problematic class
 - Try to avoid using problematic class
-- Maybe we could try to make agent class to rewrite class in runtime